 - Costs associated with your loved one's funeral, including their burial.

 - Loss of financial or household support.
 This is highly relevant when the decedent supported their family financially through a full-time job.

 - Pain, suffering, emotional trauma, anxiety, etc.

 The loss of a loved one in a preventable accident is a gut-wrenching experience far too many people have to endure.
-My name is Ed Smith and I am a Loomis wrongful death attorney who has devoted his career to helping people during difficult times.
+Our experienced Loomis wrongful death attorneys have been helping people during difficult times since 1982.

-If someone you love has passed away due to the negligent or careless actions of another, please call me at (530) 392-9400 for free, friendly and compassionate advice.
+If someone you love has passed away due to negligent or careless actions, please call our injury lawyers at (530) 392-9400 for free, friendly, and compassionate advice.